marcoshernanz/MiniLift/README.md

 - Chart tooltip when going back
 - Only render visible parts of the chart

-- Export and import app data
+- Settings
 - Dashboard

+- Fix toasts